owlet42/kubeflow-docs/docs/user-guide/training-pytorchjob.rst

                     nvidia.com/gpu: 1
   EOF

-You should now be able to see the created pods matching the specified number of replicas in the terminal.
+To verify the number of the created pods matches the specified number of replicas:

 .. code-block:: shell